monmima/main-aide-memoire/README.md

 1. In the dashboard, under Custom Fields, select Add New
 2. Give the title **Property** to the field group
-3. Add New button
+3. Click on the Add Field button
 4. Type **Location** in the Field Label box
 5. Select **Text** in the Field type menu
-6. Set the Required? option to Yes
+6. Set the **Required?** option to Yes
 7. Add as many fields as you want.
 For instance:
-    - Price
-    - Features
-    - Property Gallery
+    - Price (the prepend or append fields should be used for the dollar sign)
+    - Features (in the Instructions, you could type "Please select all that applies" so people know what a checkbox is for)
+    - Property Gallery (with an image gallery, you can choose if you upload your images to the post [Uploaded to post] or to the Media Library [All])
     - Bedrooms
     - Garage
-    - Number of cars
-8. Under Location, change **Post Type is equal to Post** to **Post Type is equal to Property**.
+8. Under Location (near the end of the page), change **Post Type is equal to Post** to **Post Type is equal to Property**.

 Remarks:
-- The prepend or append fields should be used for the dollar sign.
 - If you choose the **Checkbox** option under Field Type, you'll have the option to add the choices associated with the checkboxes.

-- In the Instructions, you could type "Please select all that applies" so people know what a checkbox is for.
-- To do basic stuff with a Image Gallery
-- With an image gallery, you can choose if you upload your images to the post (Uploaded to post) or to the Media Library (All)
+## Step 5

+1. Populate your database with content.
+(Fill in the form a few times.)
+2. Don't forget to use a Featured Image

+## Step 6

+Creating a Portfolio.

+1. Create a new page called **Properties for Sale**
+2. Create a line and add a **Portfolio** element to it
+3. If the portfolio doesn't take up most of the width, edit the page, but not with Elementor.
+Choose an option such as Elementor Full Width.
+4. Change the current **Query** to **Properties**
+5. Enable the Filter Bar with Property Types
+6. Under Layout, choose a resolution of Medium Large - 768 * 0
+7. Go to the Style tab
+8. Set the column gap to 10
+9. Set the row gap to 10
+10. Still under the Style tab, set the Item overlay to black
+11. Set the background to an opacity of 0.41
+12. Set the typography weight to 300
+13. Set the typography of the Filter Bar to 400
+14. Transform the Filter Bar typography to uppercase

+## Step 7

+Creating a Template for each individual page.

+1. Go to the dashboard (lef part of the screen)
+2. Click on Template (just under Elementor), and then click on Theme Builder
+3. Click on the Single tab
+4. Click on the Add New Single green button
+5. In the drop-down menus, you should select/type:
+    - Default
+    - Property
+    - Default Single Property
+    ===
+    - Single Page
+5. In the drop-down menu, select Single Pagee and give the name Default Single Property to your template.
+6. Close the modal window.
+7. You should now be in the normal Elementor editor.

+## Step 8